 As a painting artist, did you know that you do not have to buy a tube of black color paint?
 Did you also know that some of the most prominent painters do not even own a tube of black paint color and prefer to mix their own?

-- 2 How to mix shades of black color with the color blue
+- How to mix shades of black color using blue

 How to make black color – What colors make black?